|

 Little Pleasures.

-Don't give us presents before or after submitting your thesis,
+Please do not give us presents before or after submitting your thesis,

 even if you love us and this is common in your home country.